 According to realestate.com.au mess and chaos is one of the top turn-offs for buyers, so to prep for a successful sale, you must invest in a good clean and declutter.
 Andrew Robinson says decluttering and cleaning not only adds to the visual appeal of the home but allows potential buyers to see the true size and scale of the property.

 “Decluttering helps your potential buyer to imagine themselves in the space whilst making your property seem larger than it is, which is advantageous when it comes to price.

-“With virtual inspections and private inspections the new normal, buyers are getting to see more of the ins and outs of your property than they would in a usual busy, 30-minute open home, so you have to make sure you are making a good impression from the get-go,” says Andrew.
+“With smaller groups coming through your property than they would in a usual busy, 30-minute open home, buyers are getting to see more of the ins and outs of your property, so you have to make sure you are making a good impression from the get-go,” says Andrew.

 Consider your curb appeal

 If you’re preparing for a sale you need to look at your home as an overall package.
 Curb appeal is just as important as the interiors.
 In fact, according to Domain, improving your property’s exterior is the number one way you can add value to your home.
 Look at your property with fresh eyes – is your garden needing some attention, does the façade need a fresh coat of paint, could the house be improved with a new front door?

 “These changes will make a world of difference when it comes to photographing and videoing your home for marketing campaigns.

 “Regardless of whether the potential buyer is physically viewing your home, driving past or viewing online, they will be impressed with a well-maintained property exterior,” says Andrew.